skipcloud/skipcloud.github.io/_posts/2020-05-31-control-characters.md

 is `ctrl-z` which suspends a running process (useful if you use Vim and need to use the shell for a moment).

+Control characters are interesting things and one I feel deserve a blog post because there is some history there and the way they work is fascinating to me.
+Let's jump in.

 ## a brief history

 As is usually the case with computers the history of these control characters